“My Year with Sammy” by Libby Sommer

 Kerryn Goldsworthy’s recent review in the Sydney Morning Herald (Spectrum) and in all the Fairfax media outlets across Australia, chose this book as the “Pick of the Week” in the January 30-31, 2016 edition.
 Kerryn wrote:

 “Eight-year-old Sammy and her long-suffering elder brother, James, spend alternate weeks in the homes of their mother, Madeleine, and that of their father and his new girlfriend.
-The story is mostly told by Sammy’s maternal grandmother, who helps out as much as she can, and Madeleine needs a lot of help because Sammy is wilful, stubborn, determined and strange, and given to tantrums.
+The story is mostly told by Sammy’s maternal grandmother, who helps out as much as she can, and Madeleine needs a lot of help because Sammy is willful, stubborn, determined and strange, and given to tantrums.
 Libby Sommer writes about this sort of child with more delicacy and intelligence than any other writer on this topic that I’ve ever read.
 Without sentimentality, she explores the desperation of dealing with a difficult child while staying patient and open-minded.
 There is no clear diagnosis, only day after day of struggle, all of it negotiated within Sommer’s sharp and subtle observations of Australian society.”

 I found the beginnings to chapters especially notable for this short review.
 As a reader, I was grabbed by the very first sentences: “Sammy said she doesn’t like kisses.
 No kisses and no hugs.”
 The narrator reveals things bit by bit, slowly, so that the reader can take part in trying to solve the mysteries at the base of the novel: What is the cause of Sammy’s behavioural problems?
 Will there be a solution in the end?